zucchett/NanoSkim/XToJPsiGamma/README.md

 Datacards are not automatically merged; the macro that does that is run with `source combineCards.sh`, and produces another datacard that combines the information from the input cards.

 The fits are performed with `combine`, which has the be installed in the same CMSSW release.
+Alongside with the main package, the `combineHarvester` package should be installed as well.
 Among the many options, the most interesting commonds are:

  - `combine -M AsymptoticLimits <path_to_the_datacard>` to run the limits with the Asymptotic approximation